stvorl/basyn/README.txt

 There are two possible actions:
 1. PUSH, when data is transferred from local device to remote.
-2. POP, which puts data to local device from remote (which is not implemented at the moment, but I am planning to implement it soon)
+2. PULL, which writes data to local device from remote.

 And two possible modes:
 1. COPY.
 Data is sequentially copied block-by-block.
 Is is usable for first-time synchronization to reduce read operations and CPU load on receiving side.